 As we move toward this new paradigm of the invisible-business-admin enterprise, today’s entrepreneurs should be on the lookout for the opportunities these technological developments can bring to their businesses.
-I see six major trends in 2017 that could make a big difference to the way business builders will work this year and beyond.
+We’ve identified six major business trends in 2017 could make a big difference to the way business builders will work this year and beyond.

 Trend #1: Chatbots and autonomous interfaces

-Autonomous interfaces such as chatbots, or digital agents, will become increasingly common on the different devices and user interfaces that entrepreneurs use to manage and control their businesses.
+Autonomous interfaces such as chatbots, or digital agents, are our first business trend.
+They will become increasingly common on the different devices and user interfaces that entrepreneurs use to manage and control their businesses.
 These interfaces will dramatically change the way that humans and computers work and interact with each other.

 While, in the past, people used a keyboard or mouse to interact with their PCs, they will gradually start talking with their systems or using gesture controls such as hand, head, or eye gestures to interact with them.
 The user experience will not only become more convenient but also more enjoyable—these systems will work autonomously and have self-learning capabilities.
 Eventually, software could act without user intervention, or ask a certain question only once and use this information for all further activities.